Let's All Go To The Lobby...

 - There was also Cherubi in the fourth generation.

-- Generation 6 ups the ante with Swirlix, a Fairy type cotton candy mon.
+- Generation 6 ups the ante with Swirlix, a Fairy type cotton candy mon, and its evolved form, Slurpuff, a meringue mon.
+(It looks more like a cupcake.)

 - EarthBound has, among its many strange examples of Animate Inanimate Object enemies, walking cups of scalding coffee that spill themselves on you.